 Perhaps as a starting point, record a new macro and examine the code that the recorder has provided for you.
 F1 on a macro term may launch a help screen.

 Some well-chosen keywords input into your search engine will almost certainly give you leads to almost anything Excel and VBA.

-It is always a possibility that your macro will not work perfectly on all occasions that it is run.
+It is always a possibility that your macro will not work perfectly on all the occasions on which it is run.
 This is particulary the case when other people are using your spreadsheet.

-For this reason DMW strongly recommends that you include error trapping and handling in your macros.
+For this reason DMW strongly recommends that you include error handling in your macros.
 Failure to do so will almost certainly create problems for the user when an error occurs.

 Using a planned, structured approach to your macros is worth adopting from the outset of any project.
-You will benefit in time saving both in the short and long run.
+You’ll benefit in time saving both in the short and long run.